 Career Specialist Office Hours

 During winter and summer breaks, A&S alumni offer events in NYC and DC for A&S students to meet alumni and learn about careers.
 Winter events are aimed at students who are still exploring options and often consist of panels, information sessions or treks/tours.
 Summer events are aimed at students with some experience in a particular field and are typically evening networking receptions.
-Email invitations for these events are typically sent about one month prior to the event and registrations take place on Handshake.
-Read more about one of these programs here.
+Event dates are typically announced in November for Winter and May for Summer events.
+Students should look for them on Handshake and register there.
+Learn more about ASCCC winter and summer break events >

 These events are sponsored by the Arts & Sciences Career Connections Committee, Arts & Sciences Career Development and Arts & Sciences Alumni Affairs & Development.